ShangitaPaul/preset-verse/README.md

 These features aim to create a robust and engaging platform for musicians, sound designers, and enthusiasts to collaborate, discover, and share tone presets, ultimately streamlining the music production process for both hobbyists and industry professionals.

-# Server Instructions for rough code in repository
+# Server Instructions for sample code in repository
 #Install Django using pip

 pip install django